cpfaff/rbefdata_paper/paper/rbefdata.md

 this as it allows to retrieve term definitions as well as semantical relations to broaden or narrow down search terms.
-This feature is part of the upcoming integration of an ontology based on the vocabulary and knowledge of Biodiversity Ecosystem Functioning Experiment
+This feature is part of the upcoming integration of an ontology based on the vocabulary and knowledge of Biodiversity Ecosystem Functioning Experiments.

-The `rbefdata` package makes the access to the data and metadata simple.
-The availability available via the R statistics environment with allows for fast analysis.
-The upload mechanisms of the package help to keep the Online platform up to date and gives other researchers the possibility to reproduce the results by downloading scripts attached to proposals.
+The `rbefdata` package facilitates the access of data and metadata.
+The availability of both via the R statistics environment allows for fast analysis.
+The upload mechanisms of the package help to keep the online platform up to date and gives other researchers the possibility to reproduce the results by downloading scripts attached to proposals.
 The uploaded script is not only a stepping stone to reproducible research but also helps to track down data provenance.

-Especially domains with a high degree of interdisciplinary interactions and heterogeneity in methods and data like ecology are facing problems in dealing with some highly valuable concepts of data management like ontologies (e.g
-                                                                       michener
-                                                                       et al
-                                                                       2012).

 understand and use data stored on a `BEFdata` platform.
 Additionally it offers